 Dreams are interpreted; but that which is perceived by sense perception is not interpreted.
 However, when man ascends in the degrees of gnosis, he will come to know through both faith and unveiling, that he is a dreamer in the state of ordinary wakefulness and that the situation in which he dwells s a dream.It is known that Wagner studied Buddhism, however there is, to my knowledge, no evidence that he was acquainted with Sufism.
 But Sufi poetry had reached Western Europe as early as the Middle Ages, and it has been suggested – see footnote below - that Sufi allegories influenced Chaucer and Shakespeare.
 There are also overlooked similarities between Sufism and Buddhism – see Common Ground Between Islam & Buddhism by Reza Shah Kazemi – and today's path was sparked by a mention of the link between Wagner and hypnagogia in Sufi adept Robert Irwin's Memoirs of a Dervish, and by the following observation made by the Sufi master and musician Hazrat Inayat Khan in 1921: "Wagner did but repeat the teachings of the mystics of the East, when he said that he who knows the law of vibrations knows the whole secret of life".
 Jonathan Harvey’s Wagner Dream opera - see visual of De Nederlandse Opera's production below - has done much to raise awareness of the links between Wagner and Eastern mysticism; let us hope that this productive topic will be explored further during the Wagner bicentenary at the expense of any more coverage of the indisputably important but grossly overworked links between his music and the Nazis.

 'Was Wagner a Sufi?' is more than a Twitter-friendly headline.
 One of the many wide-ranging definitions of a Sufi is a seeker of inner wisdom, and using this definition Wagner and many others can be categorised as adepts.
 However there is no concrete evidence to link the composer to Sufism using the more rigorous definition of the tradition as an esoteric form of Islam.
 But, despite this, there are persuasive precedents for presenting classical music as an extended sensory experience.
 These include Wagner’s Gesamtkunstwerk - synthesis of the arts – which found expression not only in his music dramas but also in presentation innovations such as the Schalldeckel – cowling - at Bayreuth which removes the visual distraction of the orchestra from the audience sight lines.
 There is another Moody Blues album with a Phil Travers cover- see below - titled In Search of the Lost Chord.
 As we celebrate the Wagner bicentenary next year will total sensory experiences created by a synthesis of the arts be the lost chord that resonates with new audiences?
-And will we eventually see a Sufi Ring?
+Are we ready for an Islamic interpretation of Wagner?

 * Sources include: